Ranked results

 Show ranking detailsHide ranking detailsWhy #3 ranks here + 2 source facts

-Why it ranks here MindShift CBT ranks highly because it is free, easy to understand, and focused on anxiety.
+Why we ranked it here MindShift CBT ranks highly because it is free, easy to understand, and focused on anxiety.
 It is a good choice when worry, panic, or avoidance keeps a client from doing normal daily activities.

 - OT fit